 Thank you for allowing us to assist you in your search for income based housing including apartment and rentals.
 Please click your State below to be directed to a list of government, state and local programs made available for low income families and individuals.

-What Is Income Based Housing and How Do You Get It
+What Is Income Based Housing

 As defined by the US Government, income based housing, more commonly referred to as public Housing is a program that was established to ensure that low income families and individuals, the elderly and people with disabilities are able to find decent, safe housing the cost of which is keyed to their ability to pay.
 According to government statistics 1.2 million households are living in public housing.

 The federal government’s Housing and Urban Development Agency (HUD) provides funding as well as planning, development and management assistance to housing agencies (HAs) who administer the actual properties.
 There are approximately 3300 HAs and each state has their own programs.

 In order to be considered for income based housing, a participating housing agency must determine eligibility based on a submitted application with documentation of annual gross income, as well as whether or not the applicant is a U.S. citizen and their status as either low income, disabled or elderly.
 Applicants must also be able to provide references attesting to the fact that they are “good tenants”.
 Housing Agencies reserve the right to deny any applicant with habits or practices known to jeopardize other tenants or the project environment.